link-0402/XIV-LivePose-Importer/README.md

 0. Export the animation from the game through either XAT (no clue) or VFXEdit (PapEditor Tab -> load pap file -> Motion) You need to load up the correct skeleton for the animation now, otherwise there will be issues.
    Figuring out which one is correct can be a bit of trial and error, I usually try the IVCS 0101 (Midlander M) or or YAS / YAS+NLFB 0201 (Midlander F) and 0801 (Miqo'te F) skeletons.
-   Keep in mind that if you use a skeleton that's not for Midlander Female, most Mannequins will deform unnaturally, but the animation itself might still be completely fine.
+   Keep in mind that if you use a skeleton that's not for Midlander Male or Female, most Mannequins will deform unnaturally, but the animation itself might still be completely fine.
+This is only an issue with the preview in Blender and you can mostly ignore it.
 You'll get a feel for it as you go.
    Export the animation.
-Make sure to export all bones, including unused ones.

 2. **Select Target Armature**
    - In the 3D Viewport sidebar (press `N`), navigate to the "LivePose" tab
    - Import a GLTF file through the importer
    - Select your target armature from the dropdown (if it didn't happen automatically)
    - Set the armature under the armature modifier of your Mannequin if you want a preview (recommended).
-If the body is called "Mannequin" this will happen automatically.
+If the body is called "Mannequin" this will happen automatically

 3. **Load LivePose File**
    - Click the folder icon to browse for your `.livepose` file
    - LivePose files are JSON format exported from FFXIV tools

 4. **Choose Apply Mode**
-   - Select which transformations to apply (default: Rotation Only) I would recommend only using rotations or an offset to the root bone (n_hara) to do height adjustments, everything else looks unnatural.
+   - Select which transformations to apply based on the adjustments you made in LivePose.
+This will ususally be rotations only, or position to adjust some props or change the base height through the root bone.
    - You can toggle off adjustments for certain bones contained within the livepose file from the list if necessary

 5. **Apply the Pose**
    - Click "Apply LivePose" to apply transformations
    - I recommend inspecting the animation / timeline in Pose Mode afterwards.
 If it contains too many or incorrectly placed keyframes hit "Normalize Animation", that will correct the timeline and provide evenly spaced keyframes across the entire animation.
+   - Tick "Invert (Remove)" and click "Apply LivePose" again to undo a previously applied pose (or just hit Ctrl Z)
    - Export the animation and re-import it ingame

-6. Import the pose back into the game, once again selecting all bones, including previously unused ones.
+6. Import the pose back into the game.
-   If the feet / toes or genitalia deform unnaturally, you might need to add them to a bone exclusion list.
+   If anything you didn't edit, like toes or genitalia deform unnaturally, you might need to add them to a bone exclusion list.
 See https://xivmodding.com/books/ff14-asset-reference-document/page/bone-list-and-bone-scaling-notes for the list of bones.
+   This happens due to a skeleton mismatch, but should be fixed by automatically picking the correct skeleton in future versions of VFXEditor (sorry, XAT folks).

 ## Technical Details